zebscripts/AFK-Daily/README.md

 </div>

 <!-- Uncomment the following quote whenever the script is Failing -->
-> Fortune chests still need to be tested further, they might break the script when trying to fight Guild Hunts.
-Please collect any fortune chests before running the script, that should fix this issue.
+> Fortune chests should be fixed.
+In case one pops up, the script will attempt to automatically open it.

 This script is meant to automate the process of daily activities within the [AFK Arena](https://play.google.com/store/apps/details?id=com.lilithgame.hgame.gp&hl=en_US) game.
 It uses [ADB](https://developer.android.com/studio/command-line/adb) to analyse pixel colors in screenshots and tap on the screen accordingly.
+If you like my work, please consider starring this repository as it lets me know people use this script, which motivates me to keep working on it! :)

 <p align="center"><img src="https://i.imgur.com/gcr9vZf.png" alt="Example script output"></p>